acamica/typescript-node-starter/README.md

 * Maybe: Create branch with FRP using rx and ramda
 * Maybe: Create branch with express and knex
 * Maybe: Create branch with CLI using commander or similar
+* Add a gif of growl messages
+* See if we can add a way to create test in a `test` directory as well.
+* Video of tdd with zen mode
+* add reference for an english course on docker
+* Implement docker:push